 How Often to Clean a Gas Fireplace

-- Fireplace glass cleaner
+- Fireplace glass cleaner or non-ammonia glass cleaner

 - Warm water